Monotonicity and Bracketing in Games: Introduction

 By itself, our bracketing assumption is not very strong as it does not rule out other behavior and only applies to composite games.
 We augment bracketing with monotonicity/rationality assumptions that capture the idea that players anticipate the behavior of others and respond to the strategies of others, playing actions that yield higher payoffs more often.
 Our main monotonicity axiom is \emph{distribution-monotonicity}, which posits that players are less likely to play actions that yield stochastically-dominated payoff distributions.

 A stronger axiom, which we study to build intuition, is \emph{expectation-monotonicity}, which posits that players are less likely to play actions that yield lower expected payoffs.
 In our first result, we consider solution concepts that permit bracketing and satisfy expectation-monotonicity (Theorem~\ref{th_Nash QRE}).
 We demonstrate that these axioms characterize Nash equilibrium and logit quantal response equilibrium (LQRE), providing a novel unifying perspective on these established solution concepts.
-The broader family of quantal response equilibria (QRE) has been criticized for being overly permissive \citep*{haile2008empirical}.
-Our axioms single out the one-parameter logit subfamily, offering a justification for the use of LQRE and elevating it beyond its typical role of a computationally convenient choice.
+The broader family of quantal response equilibria (QRE) has been criticized for being overly permissive \citep*{haile2008empirical}.\footnote{This critique applies to QRE with unrestricted quantal response functions \citep*{mckelvey1995quantal}.
+Restrictions have thus been imposed on quantal response functions to obtain falsifiable restrictions on behavior; see \cite*{goeree2005regular}.} Our axioms single out the one-parameter logit subfamily, offering a justification for the use of LQRE and elevating it beyond its typical role of a computationally convenient choice.

 In our main result, we consider the more general case of solution concepts that permit bracketing and satisfy distribution-monotonicity.
 This leads to a characterization of new solution concepts that incorporate non-expected-utility in equilibrium behavior, and yet retain much of the conceptual appeal of Nash equilibria and LQRE (Theorem~\ref{th_sre}).
 In these solution concepts, which we call \emph{statistic response equilibria}, players respond to a statistic: a single number assigned to a distribution of payoffs.
 Players use the same statistic in every game, and so they behave as if they have a preference over lotteries that applies across various strategic situations.
 When the statistic is the expectation, the solution concept boils down to Nash or LQRE.
 More generally, the statistic is a monotone additive statistic, \`a la~\cite*{mu2024monotone}.